4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/19.5-Map_arrays_of_objects/README.md

   'Hello, my name is Dylan and I am 18 years old', 'Hello, my name is Steve and I am 14 years old' ]
 ```

+## 💡 Hints:

++ You have to get the age of each people based on their `birthDate`.

++ Search in Google "How to get the age of given birth date in javascript".

++ Inside your simplifier function you have to return a concatenation.